-- Undesignated represent unrestricted resources available for general operating purposes, as well as resources available and amounts expended for property and equipment, net of accumulated depreciation and related debt. - Board designated are funds designated by the Board of Directors as functioning as endowment.
+• Undesignated - represent unrestricted resources available for general operating purposes, as well as resources available and amounts expended for property and equipment, net of accumulated depreciation and related debt.

+Net Assets (Continued)

+Net Assets Without Donor Restrictions (Continued)

+Board designated - are funds designated by the Board of Directors as functioning as endowment.
 Board designations may be cancelled at the discretion of the Board.
-Previously, Board designated also included a capital spending fund and a long-term land use and facilities fund.
-In 2020, the Board voted to transfer any remaining balances in these funds as of January 1, 2021, into a new facilities fund to be used for facilitiesrelated maintenance, repairs, depreciation, and asset replacement.

-2022 2021
+Board designated net assets included the following as of December 31:

-Funds functioning as endowment (see Note 4) Facilities fund \$ 60,212,868 1,661,898 \$ 72,878,784 1,661,898
+2023 2022 Funds functioning as endowment (see Note 4) Facilities fund \$ 67,516,083 1,661,898 \$ 60,212,867 1,661,898 Total Board designated \$ 69,177,981 \$ 61,874,765

-\$ 61,874,766 \$ 74,540,682